reaganlo/clr-bundles/README.md

 "foo-dev" has what is required to build bundle "foo", simply add the bundle name "foo" in to the auto.devbundles file.

+To automatically create a "devpkg-foo" where "foo" is the name of a "foo.pc" file, just add "foo" to "auto.devpkgs".

 For debugging and visualization purposes, a small python program called `make-dot.py` is included.
 If run, the output will be suitable to create a dependency graph of the bundles.
 Run it as so: